mrregnar/EUProject1Final/README.md

 For instructions on how to install MongoDB on all platforms see this link: https://docs.mongodb.com/manual/installation/

+In the root folder of the git clone you will find a file called exportUnkOri.json.delext.
+Rename it too: exportUnkOri.json

 Run this command to import into a local installation of mongodb from the same directory as this README.md file is located: mongoimport --db UnknownOrigins -c scenes --file exportUnkOri.json